nmielnik/notes/books/difficult-coversations.md

-# The Problem
+# 1. The Problem

-### Each Difficult Coversation is really 3 conversations
+### Chapter 1: Each Difficult Coversation is really 3 conversations

 #### The "What Happened" Coversation: _What's the story here?_
 Who said what, who did what, who's right, who meant what, who's to blame.